Peru • UNESCO World Heritage Site

 Huayna Picchu Summit Experience

-Huayna Picchu, the towering mountain peak that rises 260 metres above Machu Picchu, offers one of the world's most spectacular archaeological hiking experiences.
-The steep trail leads through cloud forest to ancient Inca structures including the Temple of the Moon, built within natural caves and featuring precisely fitted stonework.
-From the summit at 2,693 metres elevation, visitors gain the classic aerial perspective of Machu Picchu that appears in countless photographs.
-The mountain itself held deep religious significance for the Incas, who considered it the residence of high priests and sacred virgins.
+Huayna Picchu, the towering mountain peak rising 260 meters above Machu Picchu, offers one of the world's most spectacular archaeological hiking experiences.
+The steep trail leads through cloud forest to ancient Inca structures including the Temple of the Moon, built within natural caves featuring precisely fitted stonework.
+From the summit at 2,693 meters elevation, visitors gain the classic aerial perspective appearing in countless photographs.
+The mountain held deep religious significance for the Incas, who considered it the residence of high priests and sacred virgins.
 The challenging ascent requires advanced reservations and is limited to 400 daily visitors.

 Living Heritage and Wildlife Integration